jameshendersonmills/hugo-pet-shop-ld/readme.md

 ### Configuration

-1. Replace the LaunchDarkly SDK key in `main.go`:
+1. Define your FeatureFlags struct in `main.go` with your own definitons:
     ```go
+    // FeatureFlags holds the feature flag states with a mutex for concurrent access
+    type FeatureFlags struct {
+    instantRollback bool
+    newShopFeature  bool
+    v3Feature       bool
+    ```

+2. Replace the LaunchDarkly SDK key in `main.go`:
+    ```go
     // Replace the SDK key with your own LaunchDarkly SDK key
     ldClient, err = ld.MakeCustomClient("YOUR_SDK_KEY", config, 10*time.Second)
     ```

-2. Replace the user key in `main.go` if you want to track a specific user for context:
+3. Replace + extend the user key in `main.go` if you want to track a specific user for context and attributes:
     ```go
     // Replace "example-user-key" with your own user key
-    user := ldcontext.New("YOUR_USER_KEY")
+    user := ldcontext.NewBuilder("Hugo").
+        SetString("firstName", "FirstName").
+        SetString("lastName", "LastName").
+    ```

+4. Ensure your FeatureFlags match those created in the LaunchDarkly UI in `main.go`:
+    ```go
+    featureFlags.instantRollback, _ = ldClient.BoolVariation("instant-rollback", user, false)
+    featureFlags.newShopFeature, _ = ldClient.BoolVariation("new-shop-feature", user, false)
+    ```

+5. Confirm your listeners are defined correctly to detect feature flag changes - these should match the above definition
+    ```go
+    setupListener("instant-rollback", user, func(newValue bool) {
+    setupListener("new-shop-feature", user, func(newValue bool) {
+    ```

+6. Confirm your definition are correct for the homeHandler
+    ```go
+    featureFlags.mu.RLock()
+    instantRollback := featureFlags.instantRollback
+    newShopFeature := featureFlags.newShopFeature
     ```

 ### Running the Application